skylerstyron/toolsfordevs/README.md

 ## Design

 - [Font Flipper](https://fontflipper.com/) - Preview 800+ Google Fonts on top of your own designs, without having to download the fonts first.
+- [Hero Icons](https://heroicons.com/) - Beautiful hand-crafted SVG icons, by the makers of Tailwind CSS.

 ## Chrome Extensions